Top 10 Highest Mountains in the World

 We have prepared the top 10 highest mountains in the world, of which eight are in Nepal.
 Let's dive into the overview of the tallest peaks in the world.

-Mount Everest is the world's tallest mountain, with an elevation of 8,848 meters (29,029 feet).
+Mount Everest is the world's tallest mountain, with an elevation of 8,848.86 meters (29,031.7 feet), the official figure confirmed by the 2020 joint survey by Nepal and China.
 Situated in the Himalayas on the border between Nepal and Tibet, the mountain sits in the Mahalangur Himal sub-range.
 It is the highest peak in the Earth's land mass above sea level.

 Photo: Mount Everest